About this policy

-When visiting this site, a record of your visit is logged.
-This "clickstream data" is recorded for statistical purposes only and is used to help improve this website.
-The following information is supplied by your browser (eg: Internet Explorer):
+When visiting this website, a record of your visit is logged and information may be collected by the internet browser, cookies and/or Google Analytics.
+This information, including personal information, is recorded for statistical purposes only and is used to help improve this website.
+This may include:

-- the user's operating system (for example Windows, Mac OS X etc)
+- Your operating system (for example Windows, Mac OS X etc)

-- the pages accessed and the documents downloaded
+- the pages accessed and the documents downloaded, and

 This information is used for statistical purposes only.
 No attempt will be made to identify users or their browsing activities except in the unlikely event of an investigation, where a law enforcement agency (or other government agency) exercises a legal authority to inspect Internet Service Provider (ISP) logs (eg. by warrant, subpoena or notice to produce).